 Davidson Institute for Talent Development

-This article is from a Davidson Institute seminar hosted by John Kroeker.
+This article is from a Davidson Institute Young Scholar Seminar hosted by John Kroeker.
 It incudes a reading list and a wrap up for the seminar, "Balancing Mind with Heart."

 Heart Rhythm Meditation (HRM)